 Preschoolers are busy all day long so they need to eat often.
 Yet, they have smaller appetites and stomachs than adults and find it hard to sit still for very long.
 Preschoolers do best when they eat 3 meals and 2-3 snacks spaced evenly throughout the day, whether they're at home or away.

 To help keep your preschooler healthy, make sure to offer:

-- regular meals and snacks throughout the day - a variety of foods from Canada's Food Guide (see page 51) - water throughout the day
+- regular meals and snacks throughout the day - a variety of foods from Canada's Food Guide (see page 51) - Vitamin D for your preschooler water throughout the day